GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

 2. Professionals seeking **a balanced career path between accessibility, hiring volume, and geographic flexibility** may find Data Analyst roles more strategic, especially within California and remote-friendly markets, where high demand, scalable hiring activity, and flexible workforce distribution create stronger entry and growth opportunities.

-Professionals seeking a balanced career strategy between hiring accessibility, workforce flexibility, and sustainable career growth may find Data Analyst and analytics-focused roles more strategic, especially within remote-friendly and high-volume markets, where the combination of strong hiring demand, transferable technical skills, and flexible work models creates broader entry and progression opportunities across the data ecosystem.

 ---